covaena/covaena.github.io/_posts/2024-06-23-Prelim-PPE-Reflections.md

   opacity: 0.55
 ---

 Two days ago, I sat my last prelim exam and finished my first year of Philosophy, Politics, and Economics (PPE) at Oxford.
 Right now is the most competent I will ever be at all 3 simultaneously, as I will not continue studying Politics in my second and third years.
-But with the academic year seeming like quite literally _yesterday_, the wounds of exam week and three packed terms are still fresh – this all means that while the technical points I’ve made about the course are likely to be accurate, an emotional reflection of the time will probably mellow out with some time.
+But with the academic year seeming like quite literally _yesterday_, the wounds of exam week[^1] and three packed terms are still fresh – this all means that while the technical points I’ve made about the course are likely to be accurate, an emotional reflection of the time will probably mellow out with some time.
 Maybe I’ll revisit this post in the future.

 I’ve had ideas to write something along these lines for a while; but it was only once I saw that [my friend had published his own version](https://rohanselvaradov.netlify.app/ppe/), that I found the serious motivation to set up this website and finally write this.
 That’s something I’ve really appreciated about PPE: the [inspirational coursemates](#people-reality).

 Ultimately, this post is not a PPE essay, so I won’t formulaically weigh up positives and negatives to then shit out a dishonest ‘conclusion’ for the sake of arguing.
-Instead, I’ll first run through the course structure, recount my expectations when applying, reality check myself with a subject-by-subject review, a general coursework review, and finally reflect on whether I enjoyed my _time_ here, coursework or not.
+Instead, I’ll first run through the course structure, recount my reasons and expectations when applying, reality check myself with a subject-by-subject review, and finally reflect on the non-coursework Oxford experience.
+Feel free to skip ahead to [the Reality of PPE](#reality) for the start of my review.

 ## Course Structure